 - Certain nonimmigrants who do not possess a visa and who are in the U.S. for less than 30 days

-- Becoming a U.S. Citizen
+- Became a U.S. citizen

-- Loses resident status
+- Lost resident status

-What Happens If I Don’t Notify Them?
+What Happens if I Don’t Notify USCIS of My New Address?

-Though it’s rare, you can be deported from the U.S. for failing to update your address with USCIS, unless you can prove it wasn’t intentional or have a reasonable excuse, such as a natural disaster.
+Though it’s rare, you can be deported from the U.S. for failing to update your address with USCIS unless you can prove it wasn’t intentional or have a reasonable excuse, such as a natural disaster.
 Deciding to enforce this rule is up to the immigration authorities.

 Even if you are late, update your address and remember to do so in the future.
-It’s a simple process, so there’s little reason to avoid it!
+It’s a simple process, so there’s little reason to avoid it.

 Changing Your Address Online

 The easiest way to let the USCIS know that you’ve moved is by doing it on the USCIS website.
 It’s a simple process that you can complete online in about five minutes.
 To make the change, you will need to have: